 The End of Harris Publications

-The sudden announcement was shocking, and has left many talented writers, editors, and product managers looking for a job on short notice.
-Our very own Richard was a part-time writer for several Harris Publications firearm magazines.
-Richard received an email from his producer on Thursday, April 28th announcing the end.
-Richard had no warning of the impending end, and said it took him several times reading the email to understand the scope of the announcement.
+The sudden announcement was shocking and has left many talented writers, editors, and product managers looking for a job on short notice.
+Our very own Richard was a writer for several Harris Publications firearm magazines.
+Richard received an email from his editor on Thursday, April 28th announcing the end.
+Richard had no warning of the impending end and said it took him several times reading the email to understand the scope of the announcement.
 Richard originally believed was just about his publisher leaving, but then realized the entire company was folding.